sp-hash/TeamBlackMiner/FAQ.md

 ## What is the best --xinstensity settings.

 You can try for yourself or ask others.
-Different GPU cards might have different best setting, both with OC and the intensity setting.
+Different GPU cards might have different best settings, both with OC and the intensity setting.
 And the pool is important.

 ## It says the pool is not supported ?